CottageLabs/dmponline-chef-repo/README.md

 * [Vagrant](http://vagrantup.com), if deploying to a local virtual machine
 * A [Centos 6 base box](http://www.vagrantbox.es), if deploying to a local virtual machine with Vagrant and Virtual Box

 Deploying to a local Virtual Box with Vagrant and Chef Solo
 -----------------------------------------------------------
-1. First of all, make sure you have successfully installed on the prerequisite software: Ruby, Gem, Git, Chef Solo, Librarian Chef, Virtual Box and Vagrant.
-Its a good idea to reload open terminal windows, to ensure all the new paths are added to your environment.
+1. First of all, make sure you have successfully installed on the prerequisite software: *Ruby*, *Gem*, *Git*, *Chef Solo*, *Librarian Chef*, *Virtual Box* and *Vagrant* (see links above).
+If you have installed software, its a good idea to reload open terminal windows to ensure all the new paths are added to your environment.

 2. Clone this Chef repository onto your computer